HomeDing/HomeDing/README.md

 ## Included Libraries / Components

-* The **BME680 sensor** Element uses the Arduino Library from Bosch Sensortec GmbH <https://github.com/BoschSensortec/BSEC-Arduino-library/tree/master/src/bme680> using a BSD 3-clause license
+* The **BME680 sensor** Element uses the Open Source from the Arduino Library published by Bosch Sensortec GmbH <https://github.com/BoschSensortec/BSEC-Arduino-library/tree/master/src/bme680> using a BSD 3-clause license.